 Sometimes, we just want to see the good guy hunt down the bad guy and kick the living shit out of them.
 Revenge movies are typically violent, gory and thrilling, and the protagonist always comes out the other end being everyone’s new favorite badass.

-So without further ado, here are the 23 best and most satisfying revenge movies of all time:
+So without further ado, here are the 23 best and most satisfying revenge movies of all time (and if we forgot any, PLEASE let us know in the comments!)

 1. The Crow